 It is what an employer tells you to do

 7. Which of the following lists only contains PPE?

 Thermal gloves, machine guard and overalls

 8. You can find guidance on using and servicing PPE:

-9. There are how many MAIN types of fire extinguisher?
+9. How many main types of fire extinguisher are there?

 10. Your first aid kits must be available to: